elabftw/elabdoc/doc/faq.rst

 One of those:

-'For The World'
+- For The World
-'For Those Wondering'
+- For Those Wondering
-'For The Worms'
+- For The Worms
-'Forever Two Wheels'
+- Forever Two Wheels
-'Free The Wookies'
+- Free The Wookies
-'Forward The Word'
+- Forward The Word
-'Forever Together Whenever'
+- Forever Together Whenever
-'Face The World'
+- Face The World
-'Forget The World'
+- Forget The World
-'Free To Watch'
+- Free To Watch
-'Feed The World'
+- Feed The World
-'Feel The Wind'
+- Feel The Wind
-'Feel The Wrath'
+- Feel The Wrath
-'Fight To Win'
+- Fight To Win
-'Find The Waldo'
+- Find The Waldo
-'Finding The Way'
+- Finding The Way
-'Flying Training Wing'
+- Flying Training Wing
-'Follow The Way'
+- Follow The Way
-'For The Wii'
+- For The Wii
-'For The Win'
+- For The Win
-'For The Wolf'
+- For The Wolf
-'Free The Weed'
+- Free The Weed
-'Free The Whales'
+- Free The Whales
-'From The Wilderness'
+- From The Wilderness
-'Freedom To Work'
+- Freedom To Work
-'For The Warriors'
+- For The Warriors
-'Full Time Workers'
+- Full Time Workers
-'Fabricated To Win'
+- Fabricated To Win
-'Furiously Taunted Wookies'
+- Furiously Taunted Wookies
-'Flash The Watch'
+- Flash The Watch